Better skin, better mood? Here is why it all (probably…possibly?) starts with the gut.

-As a self-proclaimed gut geek, I spend my days preoccupied with what goes into…and what comes out of…that gut of yours.
+As a self-proclaimed gut geek and registered dietitian, I spend my days preoccupied with what goes into…and what comes out of…that gut of yours.

 But it’s not just a professional pursuit.
-I have a vested personal interest in gut health, because mine gets pretty messed up from time to time.
+I have a vested personal interest in gut health nutrition, because mine gets pretty messed up from time to time.

 Until very recently, the gut was probably the most underappreciated system in entire human body.
 Its most basic – if you can call it basic – function is to break down everything you consume into absorbable components which are then absorbed into the bloodstream to build, repair and run your body.
 Like it’s no damn thing…until it becomes a thing.